-by Sean Watkins and Chris Bagg
+by Sean Watkins, Jay Prasuhn, Heather Jackson, and Chris Bagg

 So here's to the next decade of Wattie Ink.
 We never dreamed that we would be counting our existence in decades, yet here we are, and here we will stay, doing what we've always done: supporting athletes on and off the race course, providing world class apparel to support the activities they love, but also providing a place for them to engage the sport and its community in a deeper, more personal manner.
-We are incredibly grateful to you, reading this, since you're a part of this movement, too, and we can't wait to see you at your next race.
+We are incredibly grateful to you, reading this, since you're a part of this movement, too, and we can't wait to see you at the races.